The benefits of taking medicinal mushroom supplements for all body systems are huge!

 “Neurohealth is the concern for the predicted silver tsunami to hit humans – the aging tsunami is projected to be 80-90 million of 65 –plus population in 2050″ – Neuronal Health – Can Culinary and Medicinal Mushrooms Help?

-Medicinal mushrooms are believed to help to reduce wrinkles and skin damage, improve skin elasticity, and protect against age-related diseases.
+Medicinal mushrooms are believed to help reduce wrinkles and skin damage, improve skin elasticity, and protect against age-related diseases.
 This may be due to the ability to protect from damage.
 Some of the medicinal mushrooms described here are adaptogens, which are plants and mushrooms that support the body’s response to stress.

 Who doesn’t want that?